-The fundamental principle underlying the Sudbury model is Aristole’s classic statement “all human beings are naturally curious about things”.1 Our school therefore will not be a place to arouse dormant curiosity or generate interest in things we value but to unleash the curiosity already present, freeing students to follow their interests and to satisfy their own thirst for knowledge.
+The fundamental principle underlying the Sudbury model is Aristole’s classic statement “all human beings are naturally curious about things”.1 Our setting therefore will not be a place to arouse dormant curiosity or generate interest in things we value but to unleash the curiosity already present, freeing students to follow their interests and to satisfy their own thirst for knowledge.

 What is Self-Directed Education?